-It’s important to keep in mind that while many people wrongly diagnose themselves with NGCS (due to the placebo effect and media influence), it is a real condition.
+It’s important to keep in mind that while many people wrongly diagnose themselves with NGCS (due to the placebo effect and media influence), it is a real (if poorly understood) condition.

-There is proof: this double-blind study found that when people self-diagnosed with NGCS were given less than 5 grams of gluten (vs a placebo rice starch pill), they reported negative symptoms within the first week of treatment.
+There is proof: this double-blind study found that people self-diagnosed with NGCS who were given less than five grams of gluten (vs a placebo rice starch pill) reported negative symptoms within the first week of treatment.
 This means that their gluten sensitivity isn’t just in their heads, but rather is a real condition.

 SUMMARY: Yes, gluten sensitivity is “real”, though most people who experience symptoms with gluten consumption actually fall into a different category (placebo, celiac disease, wheat allergy, or IBS).
-The most effective way to find out the source of your discomfort to eliminate other potential causes.
-Work with a dietitian and go through tests, an elimination diet, and/or keep a food journal.
+The most effective way to find out the source of your discomfort to eliminate other potential causes is to work with a dietitian and go through tests, an elimination diet, and/or keep a food journal.

 Should you eat gluten?

 Nothing about gluten is inherently bad, unless you have adverse reactions to it (and most people don’t).

 Many foods that contain gluten are healthy, such as whole grain bread (especially when made with ancient grains).
-In fact, even individuals with gluten sensitivity may be able enjoy baked goods if ancient varietals of wheat are used instead.
-Ancient grains naturally contain less gluten.
-If you’d like to know more about how ancient grains differ from modern ones (and get a few tips on how to use them) check out this blog post.
+In fact, even individuals who experience gluten sensitivity may still be able enjoy goods baked with wheat flour if they are made with ancient varietals, as they naturally contain less gluten.
+If you’d like to know more about how ancient grains differ from modern ones (and get a few tips on how to incorporate them into your diet) check outthis blog post.

 However, many high-gluten foods are unhealthy.